 You should be aware that some people feel that schizophrenia should be abolished as a concept.
 They believe that the term is unscientific, stigmatising and does not address the root causes of serious mental distress.
 However, many members of the medical profession still find the term schizophrenia useful.

 Schizophrenia develops in about 1 in 100 people.
-It can occur in men and women.
+It can occur in men and in women.
 The most common ages for it first to develop are 15-25 in men and 25-35 in women.

 What are the symptoms of schizophrenia?